kevinleung23/FridgeChatBot/README.md

 ![EmulatorTest](Images/EmulatorTest.PNG)

-### 3. Web.config Store all your valuable keys and secrets!
+### 3. Web.config to store all your valuable keys and secrets!
 Ensure that you store any valuable keys in your Web.Config file.
 These keys should not be leaked to the public, as others can use your keys and consume all of your credits!
 However, your keys are needed throughout your code in other files, so how do you access them and still keep them safe?

 Within your Web.config you can add key value pairs.
 Now all of your super secret keys are all neat in one file!
 Just make sure to hide this file! (especially if you are using GitHub, see note below)